BijanAlvandi/K_nearest_neighbor/README.md

 # K_nearest_neighbor
 Implementation of the k-Nearest Neighbors algorithm for classification and regression tasks.

-K_nearest_neighbor is a implementation of the k-Nearest Neighbors (KNN) algorithm.
+K_nearest_neighbor is an implementation of the k-Nearest Neighbors (KNN) algorithm.
 It’s designed for learning, experimentation, and small-scale machine-learning projects involving classification or regression.

 Features